msalah1193/testProject/README.md

 let controller = paymentBuilder.build(inside: tray)
 ```
-Note:- if you need to build your payment journey inside tray (VFBottomOverlay) build your payment with it in builder .
+> if you need to build your payment journey inside tray (VFBottomOverlay) , pass the tray to build function.

 ### Basic Implementation
 Using your journeyId , amount and paymentUserInfo you can build the module: